-Solar batteries are essentially manufactured to help us shift towards more sustainable energy by storing power from a renewable energy source.
-The primary fact is that you’re expected to charge the batteries first with solar energy always.
-So, having to charge them with electricity defeats the purpose of installing them in the first place.
+Although it’s technically feasible to charge your solar battery with electricity, the primary fact is that solar batteries are designed to work with solar energy.
+Hence, having to charge them with electricity defeats the purpose of installing them in the first place.

-Charging your batteries with electricity increases the amount of electricity you consume, increasing your electricity bill even if your area has low electricity charges.
+Plus, charging your batteries with electricity upsurges the amount of electricity you consume, increasing your electricity bill even if your area has low electricity charges.

-Also, the batteries deplete at a fast rate while charging and could result in energy loss, making it an ineffective method.
-Also, electricity produces a high current which might reduce its life span or cause permanent damage to your battery.
+Also, the batteries deplete quickly while charging with electricity, which could result in energy loss, making it an ineffective method.
+Of course, that’s without ignoring the fact that electricity produces a high current, reducing its life span or causing permanent damage to your battery.

 If you don’t have enough solar supply, charge your batteries with the bit of solar energy available and then top up the charge with power from the grid.
-And be sure to stay away from the battery when charging as it tends to explode under certain conditions.
+And be sure to stay away from the battery when charging, as it tends to explode under certain conditions, but that’s rare.